Alex Silva (fighter): Post-championship reign

 Silva faced Yosuke Saruta on December 7, 2018, at ONE: Destiny of Champions.
 He lost the fight via unanimous decision.

 Silva faced Yoshitaka Naito in a third time on May 17, 2019, at ONE: Enter the Dragon.
 He lost the bout via unanimous decision.

 Silva faced Stefer Rahardian on August 16, 2019, at ONE: Dreams of Gold.
 He won the fight via armbar submission in the second round.

 Silva faced Peng Xue Wen on November 22, 2019, at ONE: Edge of Greatness.
 He won the fight via armbar submission in the second round.

 Silva faced Joshua Pacio for the ONE Strawweight World Championship on January 31, 2020, at ONE: Fire & Fury.
 He lost the fight via split decision.

-Silva faced Hiroba Minowa at ONE: Fists of Fury 3 on February 26, 2021 and aired on March 19, 2021.
+Silva faced Hiroba Minowa at ONE: Fists of Fury 3 on February 26, 2021, and aired on March 19, 2021.
 He lost the fight via split decision.

-Silva faced Miao Li Tao at ONE: Battleground 2 on July 30, 2021 and aired on August 13, 2021.
+Silva faced Miao Li Tao at ONE: Battleground 2 on July 30, 2021, and aired on August 13, 2021.
 He won the fight via unanimous decision.

-Silva faced Rene Catalan in a rematch at ONE: NextGen 3 on October 29, 2021 and aired on November 26, 2021.
+Silva faced Rene Catalan in a rematch at ONE: NextGen 3 on October 29, 2021, and aired on November 26, 2021.
 He won the fight via armbar submission in the first round.

 Silva faced Adrian Mattheis on March 11, 2022, at ONE: Lights Out.
 He lost the fight via 5 second technical knockout in the second round.
 Though Silva protested referee Mohamed Sulaiman that he could still fight.

 A rematch against Mattheis that took place on June 3, 2022, at ONE 158.
 He won the fight via heel hook submission in the first round.
 This win earned him the Performance of the Night award.

 Silva faced Gustavo Balart on October 21, 2022, at ONE 162.
 At the weigh-ins, Balart failed the hydration test and was forced to take catchweight of 130.75 lbs, 5.75 lbs over the strawweight limit.
 He lost the fight via split decision.

-Silva is scheduled to face Keito Yamakita on March 25, 2023, at ONE Fight Night 8.
+Silva faced Keito Yamakita on March 25, 2023, at ONE Fight Night 8.
+He lost the fight via unanimous decision.